computer-lab/computerlab.io/source/_posts/the-truly-free-open-source-mfa.md

 impossible.
 I think the avenues for discussion need to fit the personality of the MFA student.
 Here's the avenues I've identified for myself:

-- __Write at least seven blog posts / articles.__
+- __Publish at least seven blog posts / articles.__

   I think the caveat here is that these articles must be published in places you actually read yourself, or where you'll actually get feedback.
+Editors will hopefully prevent you from publishing something you'll regret later.
   Hopefully doing the type of reading outlined above will give you some ideas for what to write about.
 These blog posts and articles replace the essays you'd be assigned to write by MFA instructors.

   *Will update with some good publications and blogs.*

 - __Shitpost at least once a week on Instagram / Twitter / Facebook / etc.__

-  Before quarantine, a lot of art world discourse was happening on social media, now, I'd imagine it's the primary place for discourse.
-It's hard to get into the habit of shitposting (i.e.  posting your thoughts on things more or less as they arise), but the wonderful thing about social media is that if your thoughts are stupid, there's a good chance someone will correct you, for free, very directly.
+  Before quarantine, a lot of art world discourse was happening on social media, and now I'd imagine it's the primary place for discourse.
+It's hard to get into the habit of shitposting (i.e.  posting your thoughts on things more or less as they arise), but the wonderful thing about social media is that if your thoughts are stupid, there's a good chance someone will correct them, for free, very directly.
 Shitposting, like going to parties, takes a certain amount of chutzpah, but as long as you are relatively polite and respectful you might have some fun.